 Will family or friends be permitted to speak at the funeral service?

 Public speaking is a challenging task in normal situations.
 Speaking at a funeral is even more challenging.
 The emotions of the day will feel more powerful as you draw closer to the service.
-For this reason, we discourage eulogies during the funeral service.
-Instead, we suggest that these eulogies be shared at the reception.
+For this reason, we discourage eulogies during the funeral service, and instead suggest sharing these at the reception.
 It is a more appropriate time and setting for the free sharing of memories.
 As an option, reading scripture during the service is a meaningful way for family or friends to participate in the service.

 Can we include our loved one’s favorite songs?

 In keeping with the list above, the function of the songs selected are to remind us of biblical truths.
-Those songs that do not meet this standard, and yet are important to the family for sentimental reasons, are encouraged to be used at the reception or during a memorial video that may be played during the reception.
+Songs that do not meet this standard, and yet are important to the family for sentimental reasons, are encouraged to be used at the reception or during a memorial video to be played during the reception.

-If there are hymns or praise songs that were particularly meaningful to your loved one or to your family, those can be shared during your pastoral appointment.
+If there are hymns or praise songs that were particularly meaningful to your loved one or to your family, share these during your pastoral appointment.
 The Pastor can help to guide you with the selection, use, and placement of these songs.

 What is the difference between a funeral service and a memorial service?